thunderbird/thunderbird-website/README.md

     * Note that this only rebuilds when you modify a file.
 To add or remove files, you should start a new build.
 * `--port`
     * Sets the port to be used for the localhost server.
 Default is 8000.
 Format: `--port 8000`.
+* `--buildcalendar`
+    * This builds the holiday calendars.
+Normally this will build every locale, but you can restrict the build to just US by using the `--enus` options.

 * thunderbird.net templates are in the `website` directory, and start page in the `start-page` dir.
 Assets are shared and in the `assets` dir.